pswhdev/parenting_in_munich/TESTING.md

 ## Responsiveness test:

-The resposiveness amongts different devices was checked using [Am I Responsive](https://ui.dev/amiresponsive).
+The responsiveness amongst different devices was checked using [Am I Responsive](https://ui.dev/amiresponsive).
 To perform the testing, it was necessary to adjust the `X_FRAME_OPTIONS` to `ALLOWALL` temporarily on settings.py and change back to `SAMEORIGIN` as soon as the test was finished for security reasons.

 - Homepage: